Bereavement help and advice

 Please note that the surviving spouse also needs to order a balance statement of their accounts from our Customer Service for the estate inventory.

-After you have delivered us a report on the deceased’s family relationships, you can manage the deceased’s banking affairs and receive information for the period following death before the estate inventory is completed.
-You will also need to obtain a report on the deceased’s family relationships for the estate inventory.
+After you have delivered the life certificate of the deceased to us, you can manage the deceased’s banking and receive banking information for the period following death before the estate inventory is completed.
+The life certificate is also needed for the estate inventory.